tidyverse/tidyverse.org/content/blog/bonsai-0-3-0/index.md

 Holy smokes.
 The best RMSE from aorsf is 0.79, much more performant than the previous best RMSE from the elastic net with a value of 1.24, and the best R-squared is 0.95, much stronger than the previous best (also from the elastic net) of 0.85.

-Especially if your modeling problems involve few samples of many, highly correlated predictors, give the `"aorsf"` modeling engine a whir in your workflows and let us know what you think!
+Especially if your modeling problems involve few samples of many, highly correlated predictors, give the `"aorsf"` modeling engine a whirl in your workflows and let us know what you think!

 ## References